Worth the Weight?

 Speaking of getting your attention…

-If you don’t believe me, read these, “10 shocking ways clickbait titles are secretly killing you.”
+If you don’t believe me, read these, “10 shocking ways clickbait headlines are secretly killing you.”

 I despise these practices… But I take part in them too.

-A travel blogger who doesn’t use clickbait titles is like a Tour de France bike racer who doesn’t take steroids: Doomed.
-If they want to win, they have to swallow their integrity and do like the others to keep up.
+Any travel blogger who doesn’t use clickbait titles is like a Tour de France bike racer who doesn’t take steroids: Doomed.

-Travel blog posts are all too often hastily put-together, poorly-written, and excessively-long mishmashes of information.
-Any structure they may have is for search engines’ benefit first and readers’ second (or it’s another freaking listicle.)
+Travel blog posts are often hastily put-together, poorly-written, and excessively-long mishmashes of information.

 You don’t need an explanation of why this is a good thing.